pashh/fui/README.md

-# Fui
+# fui

-Add form interface for your CLI program.
+Add form interface to your CLI program.

 ## Note:
 **Use it at own risk!!**